Football: Angry Messi slams 'Brazil fix' after Copa red card

 The match was 34 minutes old when Chilean captain Gary Medel shepherded out a ball near his own goal.
 Messi challenged him from behind and Medel reacted angrily, pushing the Argentine and raising his hands.

-The Paraguayan referee showed Medel a red card and even though Messi did not react, he too was sent off, prompting boos in Sao Paulo’s Corinthians arena.
+The Paraguayan referee showed Medel a red card and even though Messi did not react, he too was sent off - after 14 years since his last red card - prompting boos in Sao Paulo’s Corinthians arena.
 Reports said the Barcelona forward did not attend the ceremony to receive his third-place medal and he later hit out at the South American Football Confederation (CONMEBOL).

 "We don't have to be part of this corruption," Messi told reporters.
 "The lack of respect that they have showed us throughout this tournament.